TheGreatSkeeve/Teaching-Examples/README.md

 I'll update this in the future, it's shorthanded and lazy right now.
 Really should add a command to pull the example page from git, but git still confuses me.

+## Examples
+[Basic Python Stuff](basic.py) - A super basic overview of Python variables, if statements, for loops, while loops, typecasting, and a brief intro into Functions.
+There will be a program which utilizes all these aspects, as soon as I write one.

+[Common Libraries](importing.py) - Rundown with examples for several common libraries.
+Time.sleep, os, subprocess, random, winsound, datetime, requests, praw

 ## Notes
 This is by no means a perfect or comprehensive set of scripts.
 More than happy to hear any suggests, or take requests on things to explain.